4wheeljive/AnimARTrixPlayground/README.md

 TODO

 - Get UI to reflect current controller parameters on BLE reconnect :: In progress
-- Create framework for saving and retrieving animation presets :: In progress

 - Provide for more precise inputs (sliders are great for exploration, but not refinement!)

+- Add Layer toggles to presets

 - Fine-tune parameter:
   - functions (how they affect an animation)
   - values (ranges/steps/etc.)
   - control (e.g., add oscilation?)

 - UI feedback/indication of which parameters do/do not affect the current animation

+- Identify/constrain parameter triggers that do nothing other than reset animation positions

+- Add alternate/custom color palette functionality

-- Identify/resolve issues to get SCREEN_TEST mode working with current program structure
+- Identify/resolve issues to get SCREEN_TEST mode working with current program structure :: Probably won't happen for a while

+- Long-term: identify critical resonance factors, and implement guardrails

 DISCUSSION
 Since there is some apparently-unsolvable problem with my Reddit account, I've enabled Discussions for this repo (https://github.com/4wheeljive/AnimARTrixPlayground/discussions) so that I can, you know, participate like a normal human.